 Flexible Online Delivery Model

-Red River College’s mission is to learn, teach, challenge, innovate, and find solutions to build a better future together.
-RRC’s Flexible Online Delivery Model (FODM) ensures meaningful, high-quality learning experiences for students in 2020 and beyond.
+Red River College’s mission is to learn, teach, challenge, innovate, and find solutions to build a better future together – the Flexible Online Delivery Model (FODM) ensures meaningful, high-quality learning experiences for students.

 The Flexible Online Delivery Model outlines how to develop and deliver RRC programs and courses following the goals, guiding principles, and standards required going forward.